About the Reggio Emilia, Italy Program

 - Take courses in Italian language, education, health, economics, and communications at an award-winning university

 - Enjoy field trips, optional tours, and other opportunities to explore Emilia-Romagna—this culturally and naturally rich and varied region of Italy

 - Truly savor the cuisine of the region—some say the country’s best food!
 The region is known for parmesan cheese, balsamic vinegar, and more

 Why Study In Reggio Emilia?

-You can take courses in Italian language, health, nutrition, education, communications, economics, and media.
+You can take courses in Italian language, health, nutrition, education, media, and communications.
 Through a variety of field trips you will have firsthand exposure to the history, food, culture and beautiful natural surroundings of the city of Reggio Emilia and the region of Emilia-Romagna.
 In addition to various high-quality courses taught by local and international professors, the program includes field trips and local visits in the city and neighboring towns, countryside, coast, and nearby sites of unique interest.